Public Media for Central Pennsylvania

 Subramanyam "Subu" Vedam, the State College man who was released from prison after his conviction for first-degree murder was overturned last year, only to be taken into ICE custody, could soon be released from the Moshannon Valley Processing Center.

-Panopoulos ruled that Vedam demonstrated "genuine rehabilitation" during his 44 years in prison and ICE custody and shows no risk of harm to the community.
+Panopoulos said Vedam demonstrated "genuine rehabilitation" during his 44 years in prison and ICE custody and shows no risk of harm to the community.
+Panopoulos said Vedam has the potential to significantly contribute to American society if he’s released, since he’s already gotten a full-ride offer to Oregon State University to pursue a Ph.D. program and teach part-time.

 Tags